Why Trust Our Teething Gel Recommendations?

 What We Didn’t Like

-• As it states in the packaging babies love its taste and will swallow it, but it is made of substances that are not harmful when swallowed.
+- As the packaging states, babies love its taste and will swallow it, but it is made of substances that are not harmful when swallowed.

 Weleda – Key Aspects